Chumper/Datatable/README.md

 With this method you can set the operator on searches like "ILIKE" on PostgreSQL for case insensitivity.

+**setExactWordSearch**

+Will advice the engines only to search for the exact given search string.

 ###Specific CollectionEngine methods

 **setSearchStrip() & setOrderStrip()**